Neighborhood Safety Information

 All Associations: Fire safety remains a top priority in the neighborhood, especially around balconies, wooden decks, and pine straw mulch.
 We have experienced significant fire losses in the neighborhood, inadvertently caused by seemingly innocuous practices.
 Any open flame poses a risk, as does the storage or use of flammable materials.

 Pool Safety and Security

-To enter the pool area, use your grey fob, to open the gate.
-If you do not have a grey fob or yours does not work, please contact your property management company representative.
+Use your grey fob to enter the pool area from one of the two gates.
+If you do not have a grey fob or yours does not work, please contact your property manager.

 Close the gate after you enter or leave the pool area.
 Please do not let anyone into the pool area that you do not know.

 Pool parties are not allowed unless pre-approved by the Neighborhood Board of Directors.

 There is no lifeguard, so pool safety is entirely your responsibility.

 For emergencies, use the special-purpose telephone on the far left column supporting the back porch of the clubhouse to dial 911.

 No glass or other breakables in the pool area.
 Broken glass is dangerous and requires a major professional cleaning effort that may require draining the pool.

 No children under age of 16 without a parent or responsible adult in supervision.